-Everything went to plan: representing Tideway Scullers, but using Imperial College colours with Croker S39 standard blades, he established a good strong leg-based rhythm which took him comfortably through the earlier heats.
+Everything went to plan: representing Tideway Scullers, but using Imperial College colours with Croker S39 standard blades, he established a good strong leg-based rhythm which helped him move the Nelo with superb speeds.

 The F final saw a classic close contest with a very fast Russian, who took the lead at the start, was overtaken by Mark, but quickly regained the lead.
 Mark then pushed through to win in the final four strokes.
 Exhilarating stuff!
 A perfect example of how confidence, good technique and perseverance can come together at the right moment.